 - Follow Matters of Interpretation on WordPress.com

-The Uniform Series text for Sunday, June 11, is Judges 6:11-18, in which Gideon receives his call or commission from God.
-Here are my notes on this text:
+The Uniform Series text for Sunday, August 13 is Acts 8:26-40.
+These are my notes on the text: